 - Highly simplified presentation of the balance sheet and profit and loss.
 The company may choose from two different formats for the balance sheet and only one format for the profit and loss account.

 - No requirement to prepare a directors’ report.
+This requirement was removed for micro-entities by section 415 (1A) of the Companies Act 2006.

 - Accounts are presumed to give a true and fair view.
 This contrasts with accounts prepared under the small companies’ regime which require a degree of appraisal to ensure that they present a true and fair view despite limited disclosure requirements.